User Interaction Scenarios

 Automated Withdrawal After

-seconds, the backend bot automatically callsprocessWithdrawal(bridgeId)
+cooldownseconds, the backend bot automatically callsprocessWithdrawal(bridgeId)on-chain.

 Scenario 2: Fee Options Expire and Retry